 What Is Frenectomy?

 Although most people can identify their teeth, tongue, and gums, not everyone can locate their frenulum.
 The frenulum refers to the tissue that connects your tongue to your mouth.
 Individuals with stronger tissues that cause problems may require a frenectomy.
-Trained dental professionals can use laser dentistry in Palm Beach Gardens to detach the frenulum and allow the tissue to move freely without incisions and stitches. a woman with a large frenulum before receiving Laser Dentistry in Palm Beach Gardens
+Trained dental professionals can use laser dentistry in Jupiter to detach the frenulum and allow the tissue to move freely without incisions and stitches.

 What You Should Know About Frenectomy